Westcliff IRB

 2. What is the purpose of the IRB?

-The purpose of an IRB review is to determine whether participants in a research study will be placed at physical or mental risk and, what risk is involved, and to certify that the following conditions have been met.
+The purpose of an IRB review is to determine whether participants in a research study will be placed at physical or mental risk, as well as to determine what risk is involved, and to certify that the following conditions have been met.

 3. How do I know if I need IRB approval to conduct research?